wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     where `y` is your answer in part 4.

-7. Convert `DewPointTempC` to K by adding the following line to the right of `"data:DewPointTempC"`
+7. Convert `DewPointTempC` to K by adding the following line to the right of `"data:DewPointTempC"`:

     ```bash
     "offset": "const:y", "scale": "const:0"